-- We act for the founder member of and investors in a timeshare resort with 116 apartments in Gran Canaria, Spain in the defence of a claim brought by the trustee company in respect of a Spanish tax bill of circa €2.5m, which is proceeding in the High Court.
+- Acting for the founder member/investors in a timeshare resort (116 apartments in Gran Canaria, Spain) defending a claim brought by the trustee company in respect of potential liability for a Spanish tax bill of circa €2.5m.

 Other key lawyers:

-Masters Logistical Ltd
+Masters Logistical Services Ltd